LioK/helloc/readme.md

     gcc hello_world.c
     ./a.out

-You should see "Hello world" printed.
+You should see "Hello world" printed.change